 Your child should be evaluated by an audiologist if he or she:

-is not responding typically to speech or sounds in the
+- Is not responding typically to speech or sounds in the environment

-has any known disorder or syndrome associated with
+- Has any known disorder or syndrome associated with communication difficulties

 Common Diagnoses and Treatment